Green Vehicles

 Locations - Chicago O'Hare International Airport

-Thirty-two public, Level II EV charging stations are available at O'Hare.
+There are 86 public, Level II EV charging stations are available at O'Hare:

-• Six charging stations are located on the first level (hourly parking) of the O'Hare Main Parking Garage in Aisle 2 near Elevator Center 3.
+• There are 12 charging stations on the first level (hourly parking) of the O'Hare Main Parking Garage in Aisle 2 near Elevator Center 3.

-• Twenty-four charging stations are located on the fourth level of the O’Hare Multi-Modal Facility (Economy Lot F) in Rows G, H, I, and J.
+• There are 24 charging stations on the fourth level of the O’Hare Multi-Modal Facility (Economy Lot F) in Rows G, H, I, and J.

 • Two charging stations are located the Chicago Travel Plaza at Higgins Road and Patton Drive

-Fourteen public, Level III Tesla Supercharger stations are available at the Chicago Travel Plaza at Higgins Road and Patton Drive.
+There are 14 public, Level III Tesla Supercharger stations available at the Chicago Travel Plaza at Higgins Road and Patton Drive.

 Locations - Chicago Midway International Airport